-- increases in selling prices to mitigate inflationary cost increases; - · increased productivity as a result of supply chain management and manufacturing efficiencies; and - the impact of favorable product mix.
+- increases in selling prices to mitigate inflationary cost increases; - · increased productivity as a result of supply chain management, manufacturing and other efficiencies; and - the impact of favorable product mix.

-- inflationary increases, primarily related to labor costs, compared to 2022; - · lower sales volume resulting in decreased leverage on fixed expenses; and - investments in digital, selling and marketing to drive growth.
+- inflationary increases, primarily related to labor costs, compared to 2022; - lower sales volume resulting in decreased leverage on fixed expenses; and - investments in digital, selling and marketing to drive growth.